redwoz/azurestack-uptime-monitor/README.md

 ## Prerequistses

-The Azure Stack monitoring solution has the following prerequisites.
+The solution has the following prerequisites.

 - Ubuntu image (18.04-LTS or 16.04-LTS).
 You can use the images available in the Azure marketplace feed in Azure Stack marketplace management, or if you have a disconnected environment, provision an Ubuntu image yourself [see link for the steps]
 - An SPN created in the Identity Provider (AAD or ADFS).
 The authentication method for the SPN account must be with a key (certificate based authentication is not supported).
 The SPN must have ```reader``` permissions on the default provider subscription and ```contributor``` permissions on a tenant subscription [see link for the steps].
 - The linux vm extension v2.0 needs to be available in the Azure Stack enviroment.
 It can be either installed through Marketplace Management or imported with the [offline tool] for disconnected environments.
-- A tenant user in the same tenant as the SPN account that has at least ```contributor``` permissions to a resource group that the Azure Stack monitoring solution will be deployed to.
+- A tenant user in the same tenant as the SPN account that has at least ```contributor``` permissions to a resource group that the solution will be deployed to.
-- An SSH key pair for authenticating to the Azure Stack monitoring solution VM. [see link for the steps]
+- An SSH key pair for authenticating to the solution VM. [see link for the steps]

 ## Deploy online using an ARM template

 This procedure requires outbound connectivity for the VM.
 On avarage the deployment will take ~14 minutes.

-To deploy the Azure Stack Monitoring solution, you can either
+To deploy the Asolution, you can either

 - select the Template Deployment item from the Azure Stack marketplace, copy the content of the mainTemplate.json of this repository into the template builder, and submit the parameter values
 - or deploy the mainTemplate.json through Azure CLI or PowerShell and submit the parameter values.